lwang051/Vehicle-Location-Monitoring-System/README.md

     http://localhost:9000/init

 Change HTTP verb to "POST".
 Under the url, change the tab to "Body".
 Copy the [**initial vehicle locations**](../master/location-service/location.json) (Json format), and paste it into the "Body" input box.
 Press "Send".
-If succeed, a HTTP response code "Created 201" will be seen.
+If successful, a HTTP response code "Created 201" will be seen.